Extra-Creativity/custom-diffusion/README.md

 Dense diffusion doesn't fit very well with custom diffusion, so we change some code there too; we refer the changed code as submodules.

+Dense diffusion is based on `diffusers`, a convenient diffusion lib.
+It provides a specific modification to apply layout control on `Stable-Diffusion-v1.5`.
+To make it compatible with custom Diffusion, we change its attention forward method and it can work with CustomDiffusion Attention now.

-To run Dense diffusion on a pretrained custom diffusion, we strongly recommand you to use diffusers, a convenient diffusion lib.
+To run Dense diffusion on a pretrained custom diffusion, we strongly recommand you to use diffusers as well.
 See more details about how to train a custom diffusion through diffusers in [REAME-original](./README-original.md), and don't forget to change your base model to `runwayml/stable-diffusion-v1-5`

 Once you get the checkpoints in diffusers format (.bin), put them in `CustomDenseDiffusion/ckpt`, and then run `gradio_app.py`, just like the way to start a Dense Diffusion WebUI.
 Now, you can use your personal concept along with layout condition.